divideby0/elon/docs/dev/Running-tests.md

-If you don't want the tests to bring the mysql Docker container up and down each time (e.g., you want to run the tests more quickly, or you want to test by running a mysql instance natively), use the "dockerup" flag along with the "docker" flag.
+If you don't want the tests to bring the mysql Docker container up and down each time (e.g., you want to run the tests more quickly, or you want to test by running a mysql employee natively), use the "dockerup" flag along with the "docker" flag.

 ```